anhaidgroup/cloudlabeler/README.md

         - If you are a new user, we recommend 't2.micro' as your 'Instance Type' because AWS provides 750 Hours free 't2.micro' EC2 instance usage for 12 months.

-        - If you are an old user, or if you run out of your free tier, you can choose a different 'Instance Type' to meet your demands.
-For example, you may choose 't2.nano' EC2 instance which is sufficient in the common cases.
+        - If you are an experienced user, or if you run out of your free tier, you can choose a different 'Instance Type' to meet your demands.
+For example, you may choose 't2.nano' EC2 instance. 't2.nano' EC2 instance has 512 MiB of memory and 1 vCPU, and is sufficient in the common cases.

         - <details><summary markdown='span'>Don't know whether I have run out of free tier?</summary>
             You can find your free tier in AWS bill.
 Go to https://console.aws.amazon.com/billing/home to enter AWS bill Page.
 You then need to find the bill for current month.
 In AWS bill Page, click 'bills' to enter AWS bills page.
 AWS bills page list your bills for all months.
 In the drop-down list under 'Dates', choose current month.
 You now can find the bill for current month.
 In the bill for current month, you can find a section called 'Elastic Compute Cloud'.
 Click and expand this section.
 You can find the number of hours your free tier has been consumed in the row starting with '$0.00 per Linux t2.micro instance-hour (or partial hour) under monthly free tier'.
 For example, if you have run 'Linux t2.micro instance' for 700 Hours, you are likely to run out of free tier soon.</details>